We appreciate that the changed operating model for LUU is difficult for staff and we have created this page to provide guidance for you.

 How will I receive communications from LUU about what is happening?

-When should I come back to LUU?
+When should I come back to the LUU building?

 Can I volunteer with the NHS whilst LUU is closed?